 Can Diet Alone Treat SIBO?

-No, there is no evidenced based diet therapy for SIBO treatment or prevention.
+No, there is no evidenced-based diet therapy for SIBO treatment or prevention.
 Diet alone cannot reverse SIBO… you must work with your MD or provider to find the best treatment plan for you.
-However, what you eat is an essential part of the intervention plan to help eradicate SIBO.
+However, it is important to also realize that just taking the medication is often not enough to clear the bad bugs…and a comprehensive approach and intervention is key to long-term success!
+So, what you eat is an essential part of the intervention plan to help eradicate SIBO.
 Often diets like the FODMAP diet or SCD (Specific Carbohdyrate Diet), or GAPS may be used.
-When working with SIBO clients, I tailor the intervention specific to each situation.
-It is important to also realize that just taking the medication is often not enough to clear the bad bugs…and a comprehensive approach and intervention is key to long-term success!
+In my practice, I have had very good success with the SIBO Specific Diet.

 If you think you may have SIBO, talk to your GI doctor to be tested!
 It is important to get to the root cause of your symptoms and not suffer.
 My practice also offers testing for SIBO if your doctor does not currently make this available to you.
 Remember, when treating SIBO it takes a comprehensive approach and often a team to help support you in your healing process.
 It is important to give your body time to repair and heal while fighting the bacterial overgrowth and to nourish it well after.

-I have worked with many client’s who suffered and are now FREE from SIBO, check out some of the “success stories“.
+I have worked with many client’s who suffered and are now FREE from SIBO.
+Check out some of their success stories.
 I would love to help you heal from within and find a PEACEFUL Gut!